ozheng1993/video2gif/README.md

 - [ ] GIF Size
 - [ ] file output
 - [ ] Improve compression ratio and reduce generation size.
+- [ ] Select several frame GUI function.

 ## Contributing
 Contributions to this repository are welcome.
 Examples of things you can contribute: